nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

 Samba Active Directory runs inside a Linux Container which uses a virtual network interface bridged to the network interface of the system.
-The virtual network interface must be visible inside the physical network, but often virtualization solutions block ARP traffic.
+The virtual network interface has to be visible inside the physical network, but often virtualization solutions block ARP traffic.
 As a result, the Samba Active Directory container is not visible from LAN hosts.